MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 - Why API calls fail (In order of likelihood).
   - `PlayFabSettings.TitleId` is not set.
 If you forget to set titleId to your title, then nothing will work.
   - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
-See error.errorMessage, error.errorDetails, or error.GenerateErrorReport() for more info.
+See `error.errorMessage`, `error.errorDetails`, or `error.GenerateErrorReport()` for more info.
   - Device connectivity issue.
 Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
   - The PlayFab Unity SDK currently expects API calls from the main Unity thread.
 Calling the SDK on a background thread will likely cause exceptions with coroutines and other Unity methods not being invoked on the main Unity thread.
   - PlayFab server issue.
 As with all software, there can be issues.
 See our [forums](https://community.playfab.com/index.html) to look for issue reports similar to yours, or post your own question.
 You can also review our [release notes](../../release-notes/index.md).